Basic SQL tuning tools in Oracle

 Because parsing should be minimized as much as possible, application developers should design their applications to parse SQL statements once and execute them

+many times.
 This is done through cursors.
 Experienced SQL programmers should be familiar with the concept of opening and re-executing cursors.
+For example:

 Statement with string literals: